bitstrider/kneesock/README.md

 ```

 ### Demos
-Run the command ` node demo/chatroom.js` to check out a basic chatting service.
+To check out an example of a basic chatting service, run the command:

+	$ node demo/chatroom.js`